-30 Comment
+3 Comment

 Subsection (a) confirms that comparable rights that would be available to protect a spouse in a community property jurisdiction remain available at death in a non-community property state under this act.
-Two rights often provided by community property jurisdictions are rights of reimbursement and rights associated with monetary claims against a spouse for marital waste, fraud, or bad faith management.
+Two rights often provided The phrase "or other relationship under which community property could then be acquired" is a reference to the definition of spouse in section 2(10), which recognizes that in some jurisdictions domestic or registered partners may acquire community property and thus should have remedies available to protect vested property rights under this section.
+It is not intended to grant rights to cohabitants or to individuals in relationships other than those in which community property could be acquired under the law of the state in which the spouses are domiciled.
+Two rights often provided to spouses by community property jurisdictions are rights of reimbursement and rights associated with monetary claims against a spouse for marital waste, fraud, or bad faith management.
 These rights should be available to a spouse without regard to whether the act of the other spouse giving rise to the claim occurred in the community property jurisdiction, prior to a move, or in the non-community property jurisdiction, after a move.
-Furthermore, nonprobate transfers of community property to a third person without the consent of the surviving spouse may give rise to claims by the surviving spouse under this section
+Furthermore, nonprobate transfers of community property to a third person without the consent of the surviving spouse may give rise to claims by the surviving spouse under this section.

 Claims for reimbursement are commonly available when community property has been used to satisfy a separate obligation or when separate property has been used to improve community property or vice versa, see, e.g., La.
 Civ.
 Code art.
 2364, 2366, and 2367; Cal.
 Fam.
-Code § 2640.
+Code § 2640-; Tex.
+Fam.
+Code §§ 3.401-3.410.
 Different community property states calculate the amount of reimbursement differently.
 See, e.g., Hiatt v.
 Hiatt, 487 P.2d 1121 (Idaho 1971) (awarding reimbursement based upon the enhanced value of the property even if it exceeds the amount spent); Portillo v.
 Shappie, 636 P.2d 878 (N.M.
 1981) (assessing reimbursement based upon the enhanced value of the improved property even if it exceeds the amount of money expended); La.
 Civ.
 Code art.
 2366 (providing for reimbursement based upon the amount expended); Marriage of Sedlock, 849 P.2d 1243 (Wash.
 App.
 1993) (awarding reimbursement based upon the amount spent); Estate of Kobyliski v.
 Hellstern, 503 N.W.2d 369 (Wis.
 App.
 1993) (assessing reimbursement based upon the greater of the amount spent or the value added).
 This section grants courts flexibility in assessing the amount of the reimbursement.